 You May Like: Places To Visit Near Castel Sant Angelo

-Enjoy your Time at: Best Restaurants Near Castel Sant Angelo
+Also Explore: Best Restaurants Near Castel Sant Angelo

-Castel Sant'Angelo, a majestic monument in Rome, Italy, boasts a rich history that spans over 2,000 years.
-Originally built as a mausoleum for Emperor Hadrian and his family in 139 AD, it later transformed into a fortress and served various roles throughout history.
-The Castel Sant'Angelo interior is a captivating journey through time.
-Visitors can traverse its ancient corridors, revealing a blend of architectural styles from different eras.
 The castle's rooms house an array of exhibits, showcasing its varied uses as a papal residence, military stronghold, and prison.
 As you explore, you'll encounter sculptures, frescoes, and artifacts that illuminate its storied past.
 A highlight is the Passetto di Borgo, a secret passage linking the castle to Vatican City.
 From its upper terrace, a breathtaking panorama of Rome's cityscape and the Tiber River unfolds.
 Castel Sant'Angelo's interior is a testament to the city's evolution, preserving layers of history within its walls.

 Yes, photography is allowed inside Castel Sant'Angelo, but using flash is prohibited.